-We provide total consultant services to support your lifestyle in Johor Bahru, Malaysia.
+We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

 MM2H Visa Application.
 Property Management.
 Company Setup.

-We provide total consultant services to support your lifestyle in Johor Bahru, Malaysia.
+We offer comprehensive consulting services to support your lifestyle in Johor Bahru, Malaysia.

-Long-term Visas Required to Migrate Malaysia (7 Types of Migration Models)
+Long-term Visas Required to Migrate to Malaysia (7 Types of Migration Models)

 マレーシア移住を実現するビザ

-In Malaysia, a foreigner has to obtain a valid long-term visa for a long-term stay.
-The long-term visa granted to foreigners is valid for more than one year.
+In Malaysia, foreigners must obtain a valid long-term visa for a long-term stay.
+These long-term visas are typically valid for more than one year.

 » Learn more & register